redhead/Cached/README.md

       expire: +1 hour
 ```

-Then add property 'profile' with the name of the profile as a value to theadvised methods you want to
+Then add annotation property 'profile' with the name of the profile as a value to the advised methods you want to
 share the options with.

 ```